lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 6     angle = math.atan2(eigenvectors[0,1], eigenvectors[0,0]) # orientation in radians
 7     return angle
 ```
-This function is used to determine the main orientation of an object by performing PCA on the edges of an image.

 This approach to determining the orientation of an object is based on the assumption that the main orientation of an object can be determined by finding the eigenvector with the highest variance in the dataset of edge points.
 OpenCV's principal component analysis implementation is used to find the eigenvectors of the dataset.
 The angle to the x-axis of the eigenvector with the highest variance is then calculated and returned as the main orientation of the object.
 The implementation of the function is partially based on an implementation example. [reference 3]

-The function first extracts the edge's coordinates from the input image and converts them to a format that can be used for PCA analysis.
-At line 5 the principal component analysis is performed on the edge points using OpenCV's "PCACompute2" function, to find the eigenvectors of the dataset.
-Finally, the angle to the x-axis of the eigenvector with the highest variance is calculated, using a trigonometric function, which is then returned.

 A graphical representation of these steps is shown in Figure 7, which highlights the individual images of the object at different stages of the process.